mali2005/Easy-GAN/README.md

 You can see we sliced 60000 mnist train datas to 3000x20.
 20 is our batch size.
 Batch size is meaning how many images can use at a train step.
 Then GAN start plotting images when training.
 You will see plotted images look alike data images.
 Plotted images are predictions of image generator.
 I hope you can understand other parts of example.

+# Explanation of TipGAN

+TipGAN takes data from internet and than try to draw that pictures in size of 50x50 grayscale.
+This is for now.
+I am going to make it for rgb images.
+Just wait.